B0hrer/thinkpad-x1c5-hackintosh/README.md

 #### Added

-- ACPI hotpatches
+- new OpenCanopy Resources

 #### Changed

-- Switched to OpenCore to 0.5.8
+- updated to OpenCore to 0.5.9
+- updated Config as per OC changes
 - Upgraded various kexts.
-- remove ApfsDriverLoader.efi as per OC changelog

 > ## SUMMARY:

 **`In short, x1c5-hackintosh is very stable and is currently my daily driver.
 I use macOS and Windows on this machine and both provide an enjoyable experience.
-Overall macOS is a rockslid performer so I can fully recommend this.`**
+Overall macOS is a rocksolid performer so I can fully recommend this.`**

 > ## NEEDED: